-Seasonal salad recipes to add color and crunch to your holiday table
+16 seasonal salad recipes to add color and crunch to your holiday table

 Not convinced?
 These salads from our archives are the perfect fit for Thanksgiving.
 Find more ideas in the Recipe Finder.

+Kale and Herb Salad With Poached Quince, above.
+Like wedges of rose quartz, poached quince dazzles in this salad of hearty greens and tender, sprightly herbs.

-Chopped Winter Greens Salad With Pears and Date Dressing, above.
-Lace a sweet and citrusy vinaigrette between sturdy greens such as endive, frisée and radicchio.
+Chopped Winter Greens Salad With Pears and Date Dressing.
+Lace a sweet and citrusy vinaigrette between sturdy greens such as endive, frisee and radicchio.
 Shards of salty ricotta salata, chewy dates, slices of fresh pear and buttery pistachios lend their flavors, plus textural and visual interest.

 Gem Salad With Grapefruit, Picked Onions and Avocado Dressing.
 Little gem lettuce, a type of heirloom romaine, is crisp and especially sweet, so it’s an ideal base for a quick, tart salad that hinges on a bright dressing of avocado, cilantro, basil and scallions.